asdsadsaasd12312132/Backup-and-download-songs-from-deemix/README.md

 Example: Feint - Signs - 91899970

-If they are not, you must redownload them all MANUALLY.
+If they are not, you must redownload or rename them all manually.
 Before that set the template for your future song downloads https://imgur.com/a/VhrnDRQ.

 RUNNING IT